vikingeducation/prep_basics/test-yourself-answers.md

 *Contributed by [Dan Berger](https://github.com/dsberger)*

 ### Developer Tools and Code
+The Developer Tools provide web developers deep access into the internals of the browser and their web application.
 #### HTML

 The markup language which specifies the structure of all the pieces of a webpage.